statful/statful-client-nodejs/README.md

 ## Installation

+First, install Statful’s NodeJS Client into your System, in the same path as your JS file, by executing the below command:

 ```bash
 $ npm install statful-client --save
 ```

 ## Quick Start

-After installing Statful’s NodeJS Client, you are ready to start using it.
-You can use it straight away by doing:
+After installing Statful’s NodeJS Client, you are ready to push your metric into Statful by adding the below code into your js file:

 ```javascript
 var Statful = require('statful-client');